Rüthi: Religion

 From the 2000 census, 1,389 or 70.6% are Roman Catholic, while 214 or 10.9% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 15 individuals (or about 0.76% of the population) who belong to the Orthodox Church, and there are 15 individuals (or about 0.76% of the population) who belong to another Christian church.
 There are 183 (or about 9.30% of the population) who are Islamic.
 There are 7 individuals (or about 0.36% of the population) who belong to another church (not listed on the census), 71 (or about 3.61% of the population) belong to no church, are agnostic or atheist, and 73 individuals (or about 3.71% of the population) did not answer the question.

 Sights

 The village of Rüthi is designated as part of the Inventory of Swiss Heritage Sites.

+Sustainable Architecture

+In Rüthi, there are initiatives focused on sustainable building and resource efficiency.
+The "Generationenhaus" is a building constructed using regional, sustainable materials, designed to be dismantled with minimal environmental impact after 200 years.
+This project illustrates approaches to environmentally conscious construction.